michal-wolski/SearchPhoto/README.md

 ## About project

-I create app for search image, to fetch data from api i use axios
+I create app for search image, to fetch data from api Pixabay i use axios.